Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 where the parameter names can be seen by looking in the auto-generated model .cpp files.
 For more flexibility in tagging new parameters and adjusting what gets generated, see the
 [Code Generation From CellML Guide](https://chaste.github.io/docs/user-guides/code-generation-from-cellml/).

-* Make a second test method within the tutorial .hpp file and convert it to the analogous monodomain problem - you only need to change 'Bi/bi' to 'Mono/mono' and how you deal with the results Vec
+* Make a second test method within the tutorial .hpp file and convert it to the analogous monodomain problem - you only need to change 'Bi/bi' to 'Mono/mono'.
-  (which now has the form `V_0 ...
+(If you were using the results vector within C++, note that it now has the form `V_0 ...
 V_n`, not `V_0 phi_0_ ...
 V_n phi_n`).
 **Note** if you need to do anything to examine/print the solution in the C++ file, we suggest you just use the `ReplicatableVector` to deal with the solution (replicated across all processes, fine for these small problems), not `DistributedVector` just because the output from the latter can be confusing if you aren't used to dealing with parallel computing).
 Compare with the bidomain simulation visually.